This page has been recently translated and is available in French now.

 Monitoring the immune system supports several areas of immunology research, such as immuno-oncology, allergy and autoimmunity, and also includes research about monitoring responses to pathogenic infections, such as HIV, COVID-19 and others.
 With the increased awareness of antitumor immunity in mediating responses to immunotherapy approaches, the need for research on how to efficiently monitor immune responses has been steadily increasing.

 Monitoring tolerance in transplantation research

 Immune monitoring is heavily used in clinical research seeking to understand the immune mechanisms driving tolerance in transplantation therapies under investigation.
-For example, in liver transplantation trials, passive tolerance such as spontaneous operational tolerance (SOT) can be monitored in the peripheral blood using markers of regulatory T cells, gamma delta T cells or NK cells.
-In kidney transplantation trials, it can be monitored using transitional and IL10+ granzyme B+ regulatory B cells.1
+For example, research shows that in liver transplantation trials, passive tolerance such as spontaneous operational tolerance (SOT) can be monitored in the peripheral blood using markers of regulatory T cells, gamma delta T cells or NK cells.
+In kidney transplantation research trials, it can be monitored using transitional and IL10+ granzyme B+ regulatory B cells.1

 Immune monitoring for precision medicine trials

 Immune monitoring tools are also used in the clinical research that is required prior to clinical trials of biologic/biosimilars in order to research long-term safety and patient-specific therapeutic strategies to support precision medicine initiatives.4